-3.2 EQUIPMENT GROUNDING
+3.3 EQUIPMENT GROUNDING

 - A. Install insulated equipment grounding conductors with all feeders and branch circuits.
 Do not rely on conduit for the grounding path. - B. Multiple circuits sharing a raceway may share a single grounding conductor if all of the following requirements are met: - 1.
 All circuits originate in the same panel. - 2.
 No more than three single pole circuits may share a ground conductor. - 3.
 Size the ground conductor for the largest circuit. - C. Install insulated equipment grounding conductors with the following items, in addition to those required by NFPA 70: - 1.
 Feeders and branch circuits. - 2.
 Lighting circuits. - 3.
 Receptacle circuits. - 4.
 Single-phase motor and appliance branch circuits. - 5.
-Three-phase motor and appliance branch circuits.

-- 6. Flexible raceway runs. - 7.
+Three-phase motor and appliance branch circuits. - 6.
+Flexible raceway runs. - 7.
 Armored and metal-clad cable runs.

 - A. Grounding Conductors: Route along shortest and straightest paths possible unless otherwise indicated or required by Code.
-Avoid obstructing access or placing conductors where they may be subjected to strain, impact, or damage. - B. Bonding Straps and Jumpers: Install in locations accessible for inspection and maintenance except where routed through short lengths of conduit. - 1.
+Avoid obstructing access or placing conductors where they may be subjected to strain, impact, or damage. - B. Ground Rods: Drive rods until tops are 2 inches (50 mm) below finished floor or final grade unless otherwise indicated. - 1.
+Interconnect ground rods with grounding electrode conductor below grade and as otherwise indicated.
+Make connections without exposing steel or damaging coating if any. - 2.
+For grounding electrode system, install at least 2 rods spaced at least one-rod length from each other and located at least the same distance from other grounding electrodes, and connect to the service grounding electrode conductor. - C. Bonding Straps and Jumpers: Install in locations accessible for inspection and maintenance except where routed through short lengths of conduit. - 1.
 Bonding to Structure: Bond straps directly to basic structure, taking care not to penetrate any adjacent parts. - 2.
-Bonding to Equipment Mounted on Vibration Isolation Hangers and Supports: Install bonding so vibration is not transmitted to rigidly mounted equipment.
+Bonding to Equipment Mounted on Vibration Isolation Hangers and Supports: Install bonding so vibration is not transmitted to rigidly mounted equipment. - 3.
+Use exothermic-welded connectors for outdoor locations; if a disconnect-type connection is required, use a bolted clamp.